Major Arena Soccer League

-The Major Arena Soccer League (MASL) is a professional indoor soccer league in North America.
-The MASL features teams playing coast-to-coast in the United States and Mexico.
+The Major Arena Soccer League (MASL) is a professional indoor soccer league in the United States.
+The MASL features teams playing coast-to-coast in the United States, and formerly Mexico and Canada.
 The league is the highest level of arena soccer in North America.
 The league draws talent from a global talent pool with players from Major League Soccer (MLS), Liga MX, and many national teams.
 With a new management team, the league has grown in popularity and commercially.
 Former USMNT and MLS star Landon Donovan played in the MASL, as do multiple international players.

 History

-The league was organized as the Professional Arena Soccer League on May 18, 2008, as an offshoot of the Premier Arena Soccer League (PASL-Premier), the largest amateur league in the United States.
+The league was organized as the "Professional Arena Soccer League" on May 18, 2008, as an offshoot of the Premier Arena Soccer League (PASL-Premier), the largest amateur league in the United States.
 The league was originally nicknamed "PASL-Pro" to distinguish it from PASL-Premier.
 The first league game was played on October 25, 2008, in front of a crowd of 3,239 at Stockton Arena, in Stockton, California, with the California Cougars defeating the Colorado Lightning 10–5.
 In 2011, it was announced the professional league would officially be referred to as simply PASL, while the amateur league would still be referred to as the PASL-Premier.

 On March 17, 2014, one day after the 2013–2014 Major Indoor Soccer League Championship finale, United Soccer Leagues President Tim Holt announced "a number" of teams would not be returning to MISL the following year.
 In April 2014 it was officially announced that six teams (Baltimore Blast, Milwaukee Wave, Missouri Comets, Rochester Lancers, St. Louis Ambush, and Syracuse Silver Knights) joined PASL for the 2014–2015 season.

 The league announced a change in its name from the Professional Arena Soccer League to the Major Arena Soccer League (MASL) on May 18, 2014.
 This represents a merging of the MISL and PASL names.
 MASL fielded 23 teams for the 2014–15 season.